damian-pm/prestashop_examples/examples/ExampleModuleAllegro/README.md

 1. Replace clientId and clientSercert in AllegroController.ph with your new created API

 ### Access:
-Throw admin panel or in example by url: /admin-dev/modules/allegro
+Through admin panel or in example by url: /admin-dev/modules/allegro